 sudo apt remove nextcloud-desktop

-If you installed the PPA version and do not intend to use the software again, it is recommended to also remove the PPA with the following commands:
+If you installed the PPA version and do not intend to use the software again, it is recommended also to remove the PPA with the following commands:

 Stable Nextcloud Desktop PPA Removal: